(888) 552-6760 SCHEDULE AN APPOINTMENT

 Cancer and cancer treatment may cause many different side effects, including bruising and bleeding.

-A condition called thrombocytopenia may decrease the number of cells that assist with blood clotting to stop bleeding.
-These cells are called platelets.
-If you have a low platelet count, it’s easier for you to bruise or bleed.
-You also may have small red or purple spots on your skin.
+Thrombocytopenia is a condition that occurs when low levels of blood cells called platelets are present.
+These cells assist with blood clotting to stop bleeding.
+If a patient has a low platelet count, it’s easier for him or her to bruise or bleed.
+The patient also may have small red or purple spots on his or her skin.

-Why are bruising and bleeding side effects of cancer and cancer treatment?
+Why are bruises and bleeding side effects of cancer and cancer treatment?

-• Antibodies: Antibodies help to kill things such as bacteria and viruses, but they sometimes kill healthy platelets.
+Antibodies: Antibodies help to kill pathogens such as bacteria and viruses, but they sometimes kill healthy platelets.

-• Chemotherapy: This type of therapy may damage bone marrow, or the tissue in your bones where platelets are made.
+Chemotherapy: This type of therapy may damage bone marrow, or the tissue in the bones where platelets are made.

-• Radiation therapy: Although radiation therapy doesn’t typically lead to a low amount of platelets, your platelet levels may decrease if you receive both chemotherapy and radiation therapy, or if you’re getting a large amount of radiation therapy to your pelvic area.
+Radiation therapy: Although radiation therapy doesn’t typically lead to a low amount of platelets, a patient's platelet levels may decrease if he or she is also receiving chemotherapy, or is getting a large amount of radiation therapy to the pelvic area.

-• Surgical site bruising and bleeding: If you’ve had surgery for cancer, it’s not uncommon to notice bruising near the surgical site or the leakage of some blood.
+Surgical site bruising and bleeding: If a patient has had surgery for cancer, it’s not uncommon to notice bruising near the surgical site or the leakage of some blood.
 This isn’t necessarily thrombocytopenia.
-Follow any instructions on caring for a surgical site wound.
-If it’s bleeding a lot, let your surgeon know or seek immediate medical care.
+Follow any instructions received on caring for a surgical site wound.
+If it’s bleeding a lot, let the surgeon know or seek immediate medical care.

 • Bleeding from areas such as the mouth, nose or rectum